whs/runekit/README.md

 Requires libxcb to be installed

 ### macOS additional instruction

-~~You'll probably need Command Line Tools to build the C code, run: `xcode-select --install` to get it~~ Currently the native code isn't really used (will be used for OCR features)

 You will need to add Python in System Preferences > Security > Privacy in these sections: